Grand Master fader and assignable masters

 If the playback fader has a display area on the screen, the level and mode of the master will be shown.

 When a group master is set to disabled or moved to a handle without a fader, it will become locked at the current fader level.
 Re-enable or move back to a fader to adjust the level.

-Using Key Profiles, you can set different behaviour for the buttons of a group master -- the blue and grey buttons if it is on a fader handle, or the touch button if it's on screen.
+Using Key Profiles, you can set different behaviour for the buttons of a group master -- the Select and Flash buttons if it is on a fader handle, or the touch button if it's on screen.

 If a Flash Master is configured, this will also master the group flash.